clayne/hacktical-c/error/README.md

 }
 ```

 `hc_throw()` takes a code and a `printf`-compatable format and argument list.
-We're taking advantage of the fact that adjecent string literals are automagically concatenated by the compiler to add context to the message.
+We're taking advantage of the fact that adjacent string literals are automagically concatenated by the compiler to add context.

 ```C
 #define hc_throw(c, m, ...) {